Osteoporosis: Dual-energy X-ray

 The International Society for Clinical Densitometry takes the position that a diagnosis of osteoporosis in men under 50 years of age should not be made based on densitometric criteria alone.
-It also states that, for premenopausal women, Z-scores (comparison with age group rather than peak bone mass) rather than T-scores should be used, and the diagnosis of osteoporosis in such women also should not be made on the basis of densitometric criteria alone.
+It also states that, for premenopausal women, Z-scores (comparison with age group rather than peak bone mass) rather than T-scores should be used, and the diagnosis of osteoporosis in such women also should not be made based on densitometric criteria alone.

 Biomarkers

-Chemical biomarkers are a useful tool in detecting bone degradation.
+Chemical biomarkers are useful tools in detecting bone degradation.
 The enzyme cathepsin K breaks down type-I collagen, an important constituent in bones.
 Prepared antibodies can recognize the resulting fragment, called a neoepitope, as a way to diagnose osteoporosis.
 Increased urinary excretion of C-telopeptides, a type-I collagen breakdown product, also serves as a biomarker for osteoporosis.